pytorch/rl/docs/source/reference/data.rst

 If needed, specs can be automacially generated from data using the :func:`~torchrl.envs.utils.make_composite_from_td` function.

-I am writing docs in sphinx.
-I want to write a table.

-Here is the approximate content, help me clean it up and make it appear nicely:

 Specs fall in two main categories, numerical and categorical.

 +-----------------+-------------------+-------------------+---------------------+--------+-------------+-------------+------------------+----------+